Vansh0t/Kasul-Bot/README.md

 - (Opt) [Web Controls UI](https://github.com/Vansh0t/Kasul-Bot-Web-Controls)

 ## Installation
-Discord treats all bots individualy so in order to be able to host a personal bot on your on server or PC you have to register it first on Discord Developer Portal.
+Discord treats all bots individualy so in order to be able to host a personal bot on your own server or PC you have to register it first on Discord Developer Portal.
 1. Go to https://discord.com/developers/applications
 2. Create 'New Application'
 3. (Opt) Add tags and description